saitocastel1900/unity-mlagent-master/README.md

-# unity-mlagent-master
+# unity-mlagents-master
-This project was created as part of the MLAgent study.
+This project was created as part of the MLAgents study.
 Feel free to use it!

 ## Preparation
-・Install ML Agent on UnityEditor
+・Install ML-Agents on UnityEditor
 ・Install Python on your computer

+## Overview of reinforcement learning and algorithms

+## Basic operation of ML Agents

 # Referene
 https://github.com/Unity-Technologies/ml-agents